 There are two different types of generators available.
-The first are the Portable models.
-These are very popular for those who need to run equipment away from electricity.
-Many are available for light duty residential use, while others are rated for heavier commercial and industrial use.
+The first are the portable models.
+These are very popular for those who need to run equipment away from hardwired electricity.
+Many are available for light duty residential use, while others are rated for heavier residential and commercial use.

 The second type is a fully automatic permanently installed unit attached to a home or business.

 Both have dual-fuel capability.